top of page

 What Material Do I Want to Be?

 (Text from The Franklin) Material and intention are at the core of art making.
 The material that an artist uses can be as essential to their practice as the thematic explorations that propel creation.
-As we explore the motivations that ignite art makers to commit to a form, a material and content, What Material Do I Want To Be? explores the poetry behind the craft that comprise a work of art.
+As we explore the motivations that ignite art makers to commit to a form, a material, and content, What Material Do I Want To Be? explores the poetry behind the craft that comprises a work of art.

 The title of this exhibition was inspired by a conversation with artist Paola Cabal regarding artistic practices.